SKKSaikia/StanfordSS/README.md

 <img src="https://github.com/SKKSaikia/StanfordSS/blob/master/img/fb1.jpg" height=153px><a> </a><img src="https://github.com/SKKSaikia/StanfordSS/blob/master/img/fb2.jpg" height=153px><a> </a><img src="https://github.com/SKKSaikia/StanfordSS/blob/master/img/fb3.jpg" height=153px><a> </a><img src="https://github.com/SKKSaikia/StanfordSS/blob/master/img/fb4.jpg" height=153px><a> </a>

+We were on a roll; met Aman Raj from Googleplex, It was very exciting and wonderful when he showed us (me and Rutul) around campus and we learned a lot from him.
+Very humble and very down to Earth, we were meeting the right people in the valley.
+We were learning a lot; I was Happy.
+Apart from visiting Silicon valley ; this time me and some of my Chinese and Taiwanese friends visited San Francisco.
+Chilly weather; Cold Breeze ; 🌊San Francisco is beautiful.
+Visited the Golden Gate Bridge; Pier 39; California Academy of Science and lot more.
+It was a wonderful day; explored a lot and the day ended with dinner in China-Town.
+I captured some of the moments in this 🔮[vlog](https://youtu.be/sHtoGgdTFc0) 🔮, hope you like it.

 <b> #SILICON VALLEY 🌃🚀 </b>

 <b> #POST STANFORD 🌏 </b>